thomphav/wcx/README.md

 # wcx

 wcx replaces your default wc command with a cleaner and more user-friendly table output.
+(Still in development)

 Usage
 ```